Joseph Martino: Retirement

-Martino submitted a letter of resignation as bishop of the Diocese of Scranton to Pope Benedict XVI in June 2009, due to poor health.
-At that time, he was only 63, below the mandatory retirement age of 75 for bishops.
-Martino said that he was suffering from "insomnia and crippling physical fatigue."
+Martino submitted a letter of resignation as bishop of Scranton to Pope Benedict XVI in June 2009, citing his poor health.
+At that time, he was 63, below the mandatory retirement age of 75 for bishops.
+Martino said in his letter that he was suffering from "insomnia and crippling physical fatigue."
 He admitted that his stress derived from a “clear consensus among the clergy and the people of the diocese of Scranton regarding my pastoral initiatives or my method of governance.”
-According to a report in National Catholic Reporter, the apostolic nunicio to the United States had received numerous complaints about Martino's management style, lack of consultation with others and remoteness.
+According to a report in National Catholic Reporter, the apostolic nunicio to the United States had received numerous complaints about Martino's management style, his lack of consultation with others and his remoteness.

-Martino's resignation was accepted by Pope Benedict XVI on August 31, 2009.
-Monsignor Joseph C. Bambera was named on February 23, 2010 as Martino's replacement.
+Martino's resignation was accepted by Benedict XVI on August 31, 2009.
+Monsignor Joseph C. Bambera was named on February 23, 2010, as Martino's replacement.

 Viewpoints

 2008 presidential election

 During the 2008 presidential election, Martino issued a pastoral letter that declared "public officials who are Catholic and who persist in public support for abortion...should not partake in or be admitted to the sacrament of Holy Communion."
 This was particularly controversial since the Democratic vice presidential candidate, then Senator Joe Biden, is a native of Scranton.
 Martino confirmed that Biden would be refused communion should he tour the region.
 In October 2008, Martino made an unexpected appearance at a Catholic political forum in Honesdale, Pennsylvania, where he stated, "No USCCB document is relevant in this diocese ...
 There is one teacher in this diocese, and these points are not debatable."